Sussex Women cricket team: 1997– : Women's County Championship

 Sussex joined the Women's County Championship for its inaugural season in 1997, finishing bottom of Division Two with one win.
 After a brief stint in the top division in 2000, Sussex became an established Division One side from 2002 onwards, and won their first title in 2003.
 This began a prosperous era for Sussex Women, going on to be County Champions three times in a row, with victories in 2004 and 2005.
 Other the next eight seasons, until 2013, Sussex never dropped out of the top 3 of Division One, and recorded three more title wins, in 2008, 2010 and 2013.
 Key to this success was players such as Rosalie Birch, Alexia Walker and Clare Connor, who were regularly top run-scorers for the side.

 Sussex also joined the Women's Twenty20 Cup for its inaugural season in 2009, and qualified for the knockout stages in every season from 2010 to 2013.
 Sussex won the title in 2012, beating Berkshire by ten wickets in the final: bowling their opponents out for 52, with Sussex bowler Izi Noakes taking 3/5.
 Sussex went on to win their second T20 title in 2015, topping Division One with six wins from eight games, and finishing ahead of Yorkshire and Kent on Net Run Rate.

 In recent years, Sussex have struggled to replicate their early success in the County Championship, and were relegated from Division One in 2017.
 They managed to bounce straight back however, winning Division Two in 2018, and finished 3rd in Division One in 2019.
 In 2021, they competed in the South East Group of the Twenty20 Cup, finishing 4th with 3 victories, as well as joining the Women's London Championship for its second season, in which they finished 4th out of 5 teams.
 In 2022, they won their group of the Twenty20 Cup, topping the initial group stage before beating Kent in the final of the group Finals Day.
 They also joined the South Central Counties Cup in 2022, finishing fifth out of six teams in the inaugural edition.
+In 2023, they won their group of the 2023 Women's Twenty20 Cup, defeating Hampshire in the final, and the South Central Counties Cup, topping the group on head-to-head record.
+In 2024, the side topped their group in both the Twenty20 Cup and the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season. denotes players with international caps.
+Based on appearances in the 2023 season. denotes players with international caps.